 So, while women have been late to the game and were disproportionately affected by the pandemic, they hold incredible potential and are poised to transform the investment landscape for the future.

-- By 2030, women in America are expected to control much of the $30 trillion in financial assets that baby boomers possess today, says McKinsey, suggesting as older generations age and their children inherit their assets, American women will be key recipients of the wealth transfer.
+- By 2030, women in America are expected to control much of the $30 trillion in financial assets that baby boomers possess today, according to McKinsey, a global management consulting firm, suggesting American women will inherit significant wealth.

 - There would be an extra $3.22 trillion of assets under management from private individuals if women invested at the same rate as men, a 2021 BNY Mellon study found.

-- Women are more likely to make investments that have positive impacts on society and the environment.
+- Women are more likely to make investments that have positive impacts on society and the environment, BNY Mellon found.
 This would tack on an extra $1.87 trillion of additional inflows into socially responsible investments if women invested at the same rate as men.

-- The number of female investors is surging.
-A 2022 global survey from social trading and investment company eToro found that of the 9,500 female investors surveyed, 48 percent of them were new to markets over the past two years.
+- A 2022 global survey from social trading and investment company eToro found that of the 9,500 female investors surveyed, 48 percent of them were new to markets over the past two years.

 - Fidelity says that half of women surveyed in 2021 were more interested in investing since the start of the pandemic.

-- Even though women get better returns than men do, they still do not feel confident investing.
-Fidelity’s 2021 survey found that only 33 percent of women felt confident in their ability to make investment decisions, and only 42 percent felt confident in their ability to save for the long term, including retirement.
+- Fidelity’s 2021 survey found that only 33 percent of women felt confident in their ability to make investment decisions, and only 42 percent felt confident in their ability to save for the long term, including retirement.

-- In 2020, almost 60 percent of women in the United States were solely responsible for making investment decisions and around 40 percent out-earned their husbands, according to State Street Global Advisors.
+- In 2020, almost 60 percent of women in the United States were solely responsible for making investment decisions and around 40 percent out-earned their husbands, according to State Street Global Advisors, an investment management company.

 Are women better investors?

 Women might still invest less than men, but they’re making serious headway.
-Aside from achieving higher returns than men, women today also control more investible capital, voting shares of stock and corporate board seats than ever before, according to Morgan Stanley.
+Women today control more investable capital, voting shares of stock and corporate board seats than ever before, according to Morgan Stanley.
 In 2022, women held 32 percent of S&P 500 company board seats, according to consulting firm Spencer Stuart.

 - Overconfidence leads some men to trade in excess, while women hold back.
 A study by University of California-Berkeley found that men traded 45 percent more than women did.
 The study states that in areas such as finance, men are more overconfident than women.